numpy/numpy/doc/source/reference/simd/simd-optimizations.rst

 SIMD Optimizations
 ******************

-NumPy provides a set of macros that define `Universal Intrinsics`_ to provide abstract out typical platform-specific intrinsics so SIMD code needs to be written only once.
+NumPy provides a set of macros that define `Universal Intrinsics`_ to abstract out typical platform-specific intrinsics so SIMD code needs to be written only once.
 There are three layers: